 Alright now we are getting to the mechanics of dementia.
 Sometimes we forget that motor skills decrease with time!

-I have seen more than one caregiver say that their loved one stopped eating, only to figure out that the fork had become too hard to manage and switching to a spoon jump started the eating again.
+I have seen more than one caregiver say that their person with dementia stopped eating, only to figure out that the fork had become too hard to manage and switching to a spoon jump started the eating again.

 No one likes to admit they can't do something and I think sometimes our loved ones stop eating instead of admitting that they can't manage silverware anymore!